Andrew Yang Fast Facts - KTVZ

 March 5, 2020 – Launches Humanity Forward, a nonprofit group that will “endorse and provide resources to political candidates who embrace Universal Basic Income, human-centered capitalism and other aligned policies at every level,” according to its website.
 Yang also announces that he will launch a podcast in which he will “discuss new ideas to solve the greatest challenges of our time with” notable guests and “regular Americans” alike.

-December 23, 2020 – Yang files paperwork to participate in New York’s 2021 mayoral race, according to city records.
+December 23, 2020 – Files paperwork to participate in New York’s 2021 mayoral race, according to city records.

+January 13, 2021 – Yang announces his candidacy for New York City mayor.

 Comments